Make Believe (Weezer album): Commercial performance

 The album debuted on the Billboard 200 albums chart at number two, selling 193,000 copies its first week.
-By April 2006, the album had sold over 1,125,000 copies.

 Critical reception

 According to Metacritic, Make Believe has received mixed reviews, with a score of 52 out of 100, based on 25 reviews.
 Some publications like AllMusic and Rolling Stone lauded the album, comparing it to the band's earlier release Pinkerton in terms of its songwriting, sound and initial critical reaction.
-However, years later, AllMusic downgraded its rating of the album from 4 stars to 3 stars.
+AllMusic described it as "[a] return to musical, emotional bloodletting", although the lyrics were noticeably simpler than before.
 IGN gave it a 9.3 out of 10, declaring that "The Weezer you've been missing is back", calling it the band's third great album.

 Other reviewers panned the album.
 Pitchfork's Rob Mitchum awarded the album a 0.4 out of 10, stating, "Sometimes an album is just awful.
 Make Believe is one of those albums."
 Adam Downer of Sputnikmusic gave the album a 1.5 out of 5, calling it "a whirlwind of mediocrity and self deprecating lyrics."
 Sal Cinquemani of Slant Magazine gave the album 2.5 out 5 stars, saying, "The truth is that any Weezer copycat band could have made this record.
 Our protagonist, Rivers Cuomo, is once again subtly self-deprecating and slightly defeated, but his power-chord-laden pop lacks the conviction of The Blue Album, Pinkerton, and, to a lesser extent, even The Green Album and Maladroit."